scalastuff/esbt/README.md

 # Notes

- - The plugin doesn't get path information from SBT as of yet.
+ - Custom scala source paths (other than e.g. /src/main/scala) or not supported.
+The plugin doesn't get this information from SBT as of yet.
-   It will add the default (maven-inspired) paths when they exist.
-   Help on how to do this nicely would be appreciated!
+   Help on how to get this information from within an SBT plugin would be appreciated!